Neighbours Helping Neighbours

 The CVFB reaches a wide range of urban and rural populations in the Comox Valley, from Oyster River in the North to Cook Creek in the South, including Hornby and Denman Island residents.

-As the need for supplementary food continues to grow in the community, this is reflected by the record number of clients accessing services.
-The CVFB continues to strive towards producing larger quantities of items in food hampers, better quality food, fresh produce, and healthy children’s snacks.
+The need for supplementary food continues to grow in the community, as reflected by the record number of clients accessing services each month.
+The CVFB continues to strive towards distributing larger quantities of items in food hampers, better quality food, fresh produce, and healthy children’s snacks.

 Volunteer hours in 2022